Seroma

 How is a seroma managed?

+There is no way to completely prevent seromas from happening.
 During some surgeries, a drain may be placed to collect fluid from the surgical site and will be removed at a later time.
-No techniques have been found to always prevent a seroma from happening.

-The fluid in a seroma can be removed by inserting a very fine needle and removing the fluid.
-This is called fine-needle aspiration and may need to be performed to relieve the seroma.
-Often, seromas will go away without treatment.
+The fluid in a seroma can be removed by putting a very fine needle into the seroma and removing the fluid.
+This is called a fine-needle aspiration and may need to be done to relieve the seroma.
+Seromas often go away without treatment.

 When should you call your team?

-If you notice a swollen area near the site of recent surgery or have any new pain contact your provider.
+If you notice a swollen area near the site of a recent surgery or have any new pain, call your provider.

 Boostrom S, Throckmorton A, Boughey J, Holifield A, Zakaria S, Hoskin T, Degnum A. Incidence of clinically significant seroma after breast and axillary surgery.
 Journal of the American College of Surgeons.
 2008:208(1)148-150.